anpham6/chrome-docs/source/document/index.rst

 ========

 .. toctree::
   :maxdepth: 2

   interface
   inline
   attributes
   Append <append>
   merge
   data
   watch
   broadcast
   plugins/index
   finalize

-.. note:: **JSON/YAML** configuration is available due to the limitiations of writing inline commands through the ``data-chrome-`` dataset namespace.
+.. note:: **JSON/YAML** is the preferred way to configure commands due to the limitiations of storing data inline using the ``data-chrome-`` dataset namespace.
 Any assets inside the configuration file will override any settings either inline or from JavaScript.